Parsely/python-nlp-slides/index.rst

     Let's look at some real data.

-    90 headlines each from 6 publishers: Bloomberg, Kotaku, DailyCaller, PopSugar, NBC Local, and Mashable.
+    90 headlines each from 6 publishers.

     We can parse each of these headlines into parse trees and see results.